dacoder101/dacoder101/README.md

 ## Experience / Projects

 I've been coding for a little under four years.
-I first started learning website creation with JavaScript, HTML, and some CSS and was able to develop some simple projects in my free time.
-Today, I've come to be experienced with some basic web development, a fair amount of Python (my preferred scripting language), and a little bit of Java and C++.
+I first started learning website creation with JavaScript, HTML, and some CSS and developed some simple projects in my free time.
+Today, I've become experienced with web development, a fair amount of Python (my preferred scripting language), and a little bit of Java and C++.
+My experience also extends to the backend, as I know NodeJS and SQL.

 Some of my more notable projects include **[rickin](https://github.com/dacoder101/rickin)** (one of my first complete HTML projects), **[math-game-bot](https://github.com/dacoder101/math-game-bot)** (a Discord bot with an interpreter, revolved around a math game), and some other half-created projects I am currently working on.